jinghao/jinghao.github.com/_posts/2011-01-19-health-insurance-in-the-pre-modern-age.md

 A few days ago, I pulled a muscle playing Kinect too intensely.
 I wasn't aware that I had actually injured something (I thought it was a minor, temporary thing), so I exacerbated the problem by stretching it out too much (through various exercises like pull-ups).
 The problem became worse yesterday due to a day full of classes (8 am to 5 pm), half of which were too full to have seats.
 By last night, even lifting a cup became unbearably painful.

 Hospitals were far away, and it was late.
-And plus, it wasn't <em>that</em> severe.
+And plus, it wasn't *that* severe.
 But I needed help, and I knew it.

 Thankfully, Tricia was nearby and helped me out yesterday and today.
 Walking out to pick up food and purchase a heat pack would have been too painful to bear.